Vishak-Bhat30/ML4SCI_24/Graph Neural Networks/readme.md

 -> **Edge Features:** Also the mean square error of the node features between which there is an edge is taken as the Edge feature.

--> This Graph is then loaded into the dataloader and then further training process is done
+-> **Dataloader:** This Graph is then loaded into the dataloader and then further training process is done

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------